-The instructions are to follow the in breath and the out breath as good as you can.
+The instructions are to follow the in-breath and the out-breath as well as you can.
 Each time you forget about the breath, you just gently come back to noticing the breath.
 That is really all there is to this practice.
 It is deceptively simple, but not so easy to execute.

 Have fun trying out this exercise:

 Metta meditation lets you experience warm feelings of love for yourself and others.
-In the beginning, I was skeptical about this type of meditation, but I came to realise that it is actually a much needed type of meditation.
+In the beginning, I was skeptical about this type of meditation, but I came to realize that it is actually a much-needed type of meditation.

-We are much to harsh for ourselves and for others and this limits our happiness potential. opening up more immediately gives us access to untapped sources of well-being.
+We are much too harsh on ourselves and on others, and this limits our happiness potential.
+Opening up immediately gives us access to untapped sources of well-being.

-You can learn meditation via this method easily if you are an emotional type of person.
+You can learn meditation via this method quickly if you are an emotional person.
 It fits in perfectly.

-In the west, the best known type of mantra meditation is Transcendental Meditation (TM).
-They claim to tailor the mantra to your own personality.
+In the west, the best-known type of mantra meditation is Transcendental Meditation (TM).
+They claim to tailor the mantra to your personality.
 As I have no experience with TM, I cannot comment.

-Once you get in the rhythm of the mantra, it can start to feel as if the mantra takes over. you then become the observer of the mantra, more than the doer of the mantra.
+Once you get in the rhythm of the mantra, it can start to feel as if the mantra is taking over.
+You then become the observer of the mantra, more than the doer of the mantra.

 And this is exactly as it is supposed to be.
 You can follow along with the following mantra chants of ‘Om Mani Padme Hum’.
-But in study how this type of meditation works, I recommend doing the mantra without the music also.
+But in studying how this type of meditation works, I recommend doing the mantra without the music as well.

-It is actually one of the more easy ways of learning meditation as you have a very direct response when you get lost in thoughts.
-Usually, the mantra is lost way less than the breath so you built up concentration faster.
+It is actually one of the more accessible ways of learning meditation, as you have a straightforward response when you get lost in thoughts.
+Usually, the mantra is lost way less than the breath, so you build up concentration faster.

 The last form of concentration meditation is one that I only started to appreciate very recently.

-It is not the best one to start to learn meditation as here the danger is that you can loose the meditation quickly without you even noticing.
+It is not the best one to start learning meditation as here the danger is that you can lose the meditation quickly without you even noticing.

 I am talking about singing meditation or Kirtan.
-However, if you use it right (and sparingly in the beginning) it is a wonderful addition in your learning activities.
+However, if you use it right (and sparingly in the beginning), it is a wonderful addition to your learning activities.

-I love the next video and listen to it occasionally to deepen my concentration skills.
+I love the following video and listen to it occasionally to deepen my concentration skills.

-This type of meditation is well suited for people who have a devotional component to themselves.
+This type of meditation is well suited for people with a devotional component to themselves.

-If you like this type of meditation, I also recommend you checking out my article on how to learn to meditate with music.
-It works with all type of music.
-But comes with the same caveat as for kirtan: it is not that well suited to start learning meditation but make a great diversification of your practice.
+If you like this type of meditation, I also recommend you check out my article on how to learn to meditate with music.
+It works with all types of music.
+But comes with the same caveat as for kirtan: it is not that well suited to start learning meditation but makes a great diversification of your practice.

 Insight meditation samplers

-There are thousands of topics to choose for your insight meditation session.
+There are thousands of topics to choose from for your insight meditation session.

 However, the best way to learn this type of practice is through some form of mindfulness meditation.